 Deferred Action for Childhood Arrivals

-Students in the U.S. must be permanent residents before they can receive federal financial aid.
-Most immigrants earn permanent residency by applying for a Green Card, but current laws stipulate that undocumented citizens are unable to take this path; they must instead leave the United States and apply for permanent residency from a consulate office in their home country.
+Students in the U.S. must be classified as permanent residents before they can receive federal financial aid.
+Most immigrants earn permanent residency by applying for a Green Card, but current laws stipulate that undocumented citizens are unable to take this path; they must instead leave the U.S. and apply for permanent residency from a consulate office in their home country.

-DACA students may also qualify for reduced in-state tuition, although discounted rates are often available.
-A total of 18 U.S. states currently offer provisions for undocumented students to receive discounted in-state tuition.
-These include: California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Maryland, Michigan, Minnesota, Nebraska, New Mexico, New York, Oklahoma, Oregon, Rhode Island, Texas, Utah, and Washington.
+DACA students may also qualify for reduced in-state tuition.
+Currently, 18 U.S. states offer provisions for undocumented students to receive discounted in-state tuition.
+These include California, Colorado, Connecticut, Florida, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Mexico, New Jersey, New York, Oklahoma, Oregon, Rhode Island, Texas, Utah, and Washington.
 In contrast, three states have barred reduced in-state tuition for undocumented students: Arizona, Georgia, and Indiana.
-The remaining 29 states are classified as unstipulated.
+A third group, Alabama and South Carolina, have gone so far as to prohibit the enrollment of undocumented students at public postsecondary institutions.
+The remaining states are classified as unstipulated.

-- The FAFSA does account for the citizenship status of the applicant’s parents, but the form requests the SSNs of both parents.
-Applicants must write in 000-00-0000 for the SSN for any undocumented parent or legal guardian.
+- The FAFSA does not require the citizenship status of the applicant's parents, but it does request their SSNs.
+Applicants must write in "000-00-0000" as the SSN for any parent or legal guardian who is undocumented.

 - Applicants will encounter the following question: "Are you a U.S. citizen?"
 Undocumented students must check the box for "No, I am not a citizen or eligible noncitizen."

-- There are also questions inquiring about the “legal state of residence” for the applicant and their parents.
+- The form also features questions about the "legal state of residence" for the applicant and their parents.
 The correct answer will vary, as each U.S. state has different requirements for legal state residency.
-Applicants should consult their on-campus career counselor before completing this section.
+Applicants should consult their high school career counselor before completing this section.

-- The online FAFSA form features an IRS Data Retrieval tool that allows applicants to submit their tax information and their parents’ tax information.
+- The online FAFSA form features an IRS Data Retrieval tool that allows applicants to submit their tax information and that of their parents.
 If the applicant or their parents did not file an income tax return during the previous year, then tax information may be entered manually.

 The rising number of HSIs in the U.S. directly correlates with the increasing number of Hispanic students enrolling in accredited college programs.
-There were 245 recognized HSIs in 2005, and as of 2014-15, there were 435 recognized HSIs that collectively enrolled more than 1.8 million students.
-The states with the most HSIs are California with 152, Texas with 78, Florida with 24, and New Mexico with 23.
+There were 245 recognized HSIs in 2005; as of 2017, there were 523 recognized HSIs that collectively enrolled nearly 3.5 million students.
+The states with the most HSIs are California with 163, Texas with 90, New York with 26, Florida with 25, and Illinois with 24.
 Additionally, Puerto Rico has 63 recognized HSIs.

-A scholarship is a monetary gift for students to use for funding their postsecondary education.
+A scholarship is a monetary gift that students use to help fund their postsecondary education.
 Scholarships do not need to be paid back, making them a desirable alternative to student loans.
-Scholarships may be used to pay for education-related costs including tuition, books, and other course materials.
-Some scholarships may also be used to cover food, room-and-board, laundry, and day-to-day expenses.
+Scholarships may be used to pay for a variety of education-related costs, including tuition, books, and other course materials.
+Some scholarships may also be used to cover food, room and board, laundry, and day-to-day expenses.

 In order to qualify for most scholarships, students must first complete an application.
-While the nature of these applications will vary by award, most will include the following general criteria:
+While the nature of these applications varies, most include the following general criteria:

-- Grades/Transcripts: Most scholarships (merit- and non-merit-based) require a minimum GPA for consideration; this minimum is usually 2.5 or higher.
-Additionally, some impose minimum scores on the SAT, ACT, or other college admissions tests.
+Most scholarships (merit- and non-merit-based) require a minimum GPA for consideration; this minimum is usually 2.5 or higher.
+Additionally, some require minimum scores on the SAT, ACT, or other college admissions tests.

-- College Information: Many scholarships will only award money to applicants who have enrolled or plan to enroll in an accredited postsecondary institution within the following year.
-Some are only allotted to students who plan to pursue certain fields of study.
+Many scholarships only award money to applicants who have enrolled or plan to enroll in an accredited postsecondary institution within the following year.
+Additionally, some awards are only allotted to students who plan to pursue certain fields of study.

-- Begin your scholarship search during your freshman year of high school and compile an organized, comprehensive list of options before your senior year.
-Earning scholarship funding is essentially a numbers game; the more scholarships you apply to, the more financial support you’re likely to receive.
+- Begin your scholarship search during your first year of high school and compile an organized, comprehensive list of options before your senior year.
+Earning scholarship funding is essentially a numbers game; the more scholarships you apply to, the more financial support you are likely to receive.

 - Apply to every scholarship award for which you are eligible.
 Smaller scholarships are generally less competitive, and these awards can increase your overall support.